Data, Models, and Other Technical Resources for a Watershed Approach

 Mid-Atlantic Nonpoint Source Watershed Implementation Tracking - This map displays state nonpoint source (NPS) management plans, the annual reports of the state nonpoint source work as well as the watershed implementation plans and NPS progress reports for the mid-Atlantic states.

-- Technical Memorandum #1 Adjusting for Depreciation of Land Treatment When Planning Watershed Projects (PDF)(16 pp, 2 MB, October 2015)
+- Technical Memorandum #1 Adjusting for Depreciation of Land Treatment When Planning Watershed Projects (pdf)

-- Technical Memorandum #2 Relative Applicability of Particle Distribution Measures and Bank Slope Stability in Evaluating NPS Watershed Projects (PDF)(10 pp, 583 K, October 2015)
+- Technical Memorandum #2 Relative Applicability of Particle Distribution Measures and Bank Slope Stability in Evaluating NPS Watershed Projects (pdf)

-- Technical Memorandum #4 Applying Benthic Macroinvertebrate Multimetric Indexes to Stream Condition Assessments (PDF)(14 pp, 841 K, October 2015)
+- Technical Memorandum #4 Applying Benthic Macroinvertebrate Multimetric Indexes to Stream Condition Assessments (pdf)